Banking in Canada: Bank failures

-In Canada, only two small regional banks have failed since 1923 when the Home Bank of Canada failed.
-This was both Canadian Commercial Bank and Northland Bank in September 1985.
-To put this into perspective there were no bank failures in Canada during the Great Depression, World War II, the 1979 Energy Crisis, the Dot-com Bubble, the Sept 11th Attacks or the Subprime Mortgage Crisis.
+In Canada, the Home Bank of Canada failed in 1923.
+Banking regulations were augmented, and since then only two small regional banks have failed.
+These were the Canadian Commercial Bank and the Northland Bank, which both failed in September 1985.
+There were no bank failures in Canada during the Great Depression, World War II, the 1979 Energy Crisis, the Dot-com Bubble, the Sept 11th Attacks or the Subprime Mortgage Crisis.

 On June 4, 1996, the Calgary-based Security Home Mortgage Corporation closed its doors for good.
 About 2,600 Canadians discovered that their savings were not immediately available from their financial institution, in which they had entrusted a total of $42 million in deposits.

 Regulation

-Canada's federal government has sole jurisdiction for banks according to the Canadian Constitution, specifically Section 91(15) of The Constitution Act, 1867 (30 & 31 Victoria, c.3 (UK)), formerly known as the British North America Act, 1867.
+Canada's federal government has sole jurisdiction for banks according to the Canadian Constitution, specifically Section 91(15) of the Constitution Act, 1867 (30 & 31 Vict., c.3 (UK)), formerly known as the British North America Act, 1867.
 Meanwhile, credit unions/caisses populaires, securities dealers and mutual funds are largely regulated by provincial governments.

 The main federal statute for the incorporation and regulation of banks, or chartered banks, is the Bank Act (S.C.
 1991, c.46), where Schedules I, II and III of this Act list all banks permitted to operate in Canada under these three distinct categories: